Skip links

 Work in Canada

-Open Work Permit for Spouse of a Student
+Spousal Open Work Permit (SOWP) for the spouse of an international student

 Post-Graduate Work Permit (PGWP)